top of page

 Who?

-Regeneration Pollination is coordinated by a team of volunteers interested in weaving the network of regeneration changemakers, promoted by a fantastic group of Partners, and inspired by Regeneration Spotlights.
+Regeneration Pollination is coordinated by a team of volunteers interested in weaving the network of regeneration changemakers, promoted by a fantastic group of Partners, & inspired by Regeneration Spotlights.

 What?